COVID-19 Health Alert for Rose Babies

 What is a doula?

-Doulas, or labor assistants, provide constant and attentive care for laboring women and their partners.
+Doulas, or labor assistants, provide continuous and attentive care for laboring women and their partners.
 While they do not provide medical care, they do provide emotional and physical support for families by utilizing techniques such as massage, touch, position, relaxation, breathing and more.

 Doulas do not replace mom’s birth partner, but rather act to assist mom and her partner in having the birth experience they desire.
 Doulas are there to support families through whatever they wish, be that a medicated or non-medicated delivery.